panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/async/async-return-types.md

     ' asynchronous call.
     ' Task.Delay is a placeholder for actual work.
     Await Task.Delay(2000)
-    textBox1.Text &= String.Format(vbCrLf & "Sorry for the delay. . . ." & vbCrLf)
+    textBox1.Text &= vbCrLf & "Sorry for the delay. . . ." & vbCrLf

     ' This method has no return statement, so its return type is Task.
 End Function